Simei

-Simei is a subzone located in the eastern part of Singapore, situated within the town of Tampines.
-The name Simei is pinyin for "Four Beauties" in Chinese.
-Formerly known as Tampines South, it was officially renamed to Simei in 1985.
+Simei (/ˈsiːmeɪ/ SEE-may) is a subzone in the Tampines planning area within the East Region of Singapore.

-History and Etymology
+History and etymology

-The name "Simei" is the Pinyinized version of "Soo Bee", after a short minor lane off Jalan Angin Laut, Jalan Soo Bee.
-It acquired its name during the height of a government policy of "Pinyinization".
-The current MP serving the Changi-Simei constituency is Jessica Tan.
+The name "Simei" is the pinyinised form of Soo Bee, a minor lane off Jalan Angin Laut that was also known as Jalan Soo Bee.
+It means "Four Beauties" in Chinese.
+Formerly called Tampines South, the area was officially renamed Simei in 1985 during the government's policy of "pinyinisation" in the 1980s, similar to the renaming of Nee Soon to Yishun.

-Simei used to be a Malay kampung.
+Simei used to be a Malay kampong.
 A large part of it was a Chinese cemetery called Hwa San Tng.
-It was cleared in February 1982 to make way for the HDB estate at Simei.
+It was cleared in February 1982 to make way for the public housing estate at Simei.
 For a brief period, the roads in the estate were named after the legendary Four Beauties (i.e. Xi Shi, Wang Zhaojun, Diaochan and Yang Guifei) in Chinese history.
 These confusing names were swiftly changed following complaints.

 Facilities

 Simei is a well-developed estate with plenty of amenities and facilities.
 There are schools, an MRT station, coffee shops and a shopping mall, Eastpoint Mall.
 While outside of Simei there is also Singapore Expo, Changi Business Park and Changi City Point nearby.
 Commercial tenants of the shopping centres include restaurants, supermarkets, department stores, bookstores, jewellery and gift shops.

-NTUC FairPrice, a leading supermarket chain in Singapore, is located on the 5th floor of Eastpoint Mall for 24 hours.
-7-Eleven is a 24-hour convenience store located near Simei MRT station.
-Giant is located under Simei MRT station and operates 24 hours daily.
 Simei Park is the only park in Simei, consisting of a playground, elderly fitness corner and running tracks.
 There are different kinds of residential dwellings in the area, comprising landed properties, condominiums, mansions and public housing flats.
 For medical needs, Changi General Hospital is located here as well, and serves many Singaporeans living in the eastern area.

 Amenities

-There are wide range of amenities at Simei, including Changi General Hospital, retail outlets and the Changi Simei community centre.
+There are wide range of amenities at Simei, including Changi General Hospital (CGH), retail outlets and the Changi Simei Community Club.

-Education facilities situated in the town include ITE College East, the Metta Development School, Changkat Primary School, Changkat Changi Secondary School, as well as the Singapore University of Technology and Design.
-Being in between Bedok and Tampines, residents are within reach of even more amenities.
+Education facilities situated in the town include ITE College East, the Metta Development School, Changkat Primary School, Changkat Changi Secondary School, as well as the Singapore University of Technology and Design (SUTD).